-- 11. Navy members posted or appointed to Navy group headquarters, commands and units are eligabile to wear approved right arm shoulder patches whose design is in accordance with this annex.
-For members with no immediate or direct affiliation with a ship / establishment / command / headquarters / unit etc. the use of a generic RAN patch design is available. - 12.
+- 11. Navy members posted or appointed to Navy group headquarters, commands and units are to wear the approved right arm shoulder patch, with an approved design IAW this Annex.
+For members with no direct affiliation with a command, Unit, etc. the generic RAN patch is to be worn IAW para 14.
+Ships and establishments may procure the badges using Direct Unit funding or Welfare funding.
+If Direct Unit Funding is utilised to procure the badge than the badge is to be gratuitously issued to the member.
+If Welfare funding is utilised, the ship/establishment can elect to either issue the badge gratuitously or sell the badge to the member. - 12.
 Navy members posted to Joint Service positions and Joint Service operations are to wear a Joint Service patch in accordance with the ADF Brand Manual or the generic RAN patch.
 Navy members posted or appointed to non-Service groups (e.g. a system program office within CASG) are not eligible to wear a Navy approved right arm shoulder patch (except the generic RAN patch) and are to consult their respective groups branding policy and the ADF Brand Manual. - 13.
 The right arm shoulder patch is to adhere to the following design and specifications: - a.
 100% embroidered with hook and loop backing. - b.
 100mm x 50mm (rectangle style). - c.
 Display the relevant ship / establishment / command / headquarters / unit etc. design. - d.
-All symbols, emblems and or iconography used must align with the Navy values of Honour, Honesty, Courage, Integrity and Loyalty. - e.
-If a trademark / copyright insignia is displayed then written approval from the appropriate authority must be obtained prior to manufacture.
+All symbols, emblems and or iconography used must align with the Defence values of Service, Courage, Respect, Integrity and Excellence. - e.
+If a trademark / copyright insignia is displayed, then written approval from the appropriate authority must be obtained prior to manufacture.
 A copy of this written approval must be forward to MNB and Navy Brand for record keeping and / or reference; this includes corporate logos and city / town Achievement of Arms / Seals. - f.
 All right arm shoulder patches are to be approved in accordance with paragraph 4 of this annex.